 This article lists the web browser extensions I use and why.
 I will keep it updated from time to time.

-I try to be very careful with the browser extensions I install, as they have very deep access to all data, so a compromised add-on can quickly become a nightmare if it manages for example to steal the credentials for my email account (although 2FA should mitigate that risk).
-For this reason I don't use many add-ons that are potentially useful but that I think I could live without.
-The ones I use are usually very popular, with thousands of users and often editor-picked.
+I try to be careful with the browser extensions I install, as they have deep access to browser data, so a compromised add-on can quickly become a nightmare if it manages for example to steal the credentials for my email account (although 2FA should mitigate that risk).
+For this reason I don't use some add-ons that are potentially useful but that I think I could live without.
+The ones I use are usually popular, with thousands of users and often editor-picked.

 Without further delay, these are the add-ons I'm currently using on Firefox, in alphabetical order: